ku-fpg/ku-fpg.github.io/people/andygill/professor.md

 #### Service

 This is what keeps academia, and research, running.
-I help with various committees at the departmental level, serve on the ACM SIGPLAN Executive Committee.
+I help with various committees at the departmental level, and have served on the ACM SIGPLAN Executive Committee.
 I also do a lot of peer reviews.
 In 2015, I served on the program committees for ICFP, FCCM, PEPM, TFP, and IFL, and I served on a NSF grant review panel.
 Each committee required reading and reviewing a paper (or grant) in detail, and writing an in-depth report about what you have read.
 Each report can take up to 10 hours, and in some cases, you can have up to 20 papers to review.
 The committees sometimes include travel to a face-to-face meeting, to select the best papers, though some committees meet online.
 I also do journal reviews, which also take around 10 hours, but do not involved any meetings.

-The 20% allocation, a day a week, is probably on the low side - most reviewers do reviewing after hours.
+The 20% allocation, a day a week, is on the low side - most reviewers do reviewing after hours.

 ### Appointments